Rikoru/SimpleCount/README.md

 ## Justification of Features

-* **Running tally:** it's easy to lose track of how far along in a count you are.
+* **Running tally:** It's easy to lose track of how far along in a count you are.
-* **Ratio calculation:** counting things manually and then calculating events per minute can to be imprecise.
+* **Ratio calculation:** Counting things manually and then calculating events per minute can to be imprecise.
-* **Fixed-point precision to 2 decimal places:** numbers smaller than 1/100 of a minute are not displayed for legibility.
+* **Fixed-point precision to 2 decimal places:** Numbers smaller than 1/100 of a minute are not displayed for legibility.

 ## Installation Instructions

 ### UNIX-like

-1. `git clone` - get a local copy of the repository.
+1. `git clone` - Get a local copy of the repository.
-2. `cd SimpleCopy` - change working directory to the cloned repository.
+2. `cd SimpleCopy` - Change working directory to the cloned repository.
-3. `make` - compile the project, assuming `g++` is available on your machine.
+3. `make` - Compile the project - Requires `g++` on your machine.
-4. `./count` - run the application.
+4. `./count` - Run the application.

 ### Windows